 - Get paid for sharing your know-how without building a macro-course

-If you want to sell your know-how with macro-course builders, there are many great products such as, Kajabi, Thinkific, Teachable, and so on.
+If you want to sell your know-how with macro-course builders, there are many great products like Kajabi, Thinkific, Teachable.
+There are also many market place platforms like Udemy, Skillshare, Domestika, etc. to create and sell your own courses and earn a residual income.
 Yet even preparing ” a mini-course” on such platforms comes with a learning curve and fraction.
 Instead of making big time investments, you can start to get payments with your mini-courses while you work on your macro-course.

 - Enrich email newsletters and blog posts with mini-courses

 If you are a content creator, you probably work hard to present high-quality content since it is what keeps your readers engaged and interested in what you offer.
-You can improve the audience engagement with adding a mini-course link inside an email newsletter or a blog post, which can improve the content depth.
+You know the importance of lead nurturing more than anyone else!
+What if we told you, you can improve the audience engagement with adding a mini-course link inside an email newsletter or a blog post, which can improve the content depth.
+A mini-course can contain many videos, GIFs, images, and even PDFs without increasing the mail size.
+You can also add quiz questions to make your subscribers feel engaged and increase curiosity.

-You might think that it will take extra time to prepare a mini-course yet, as the name suggests, it can be pretty short, which may contain only 7-9 bite-sized content pieces.
-Furthermore, gifs or mini-videos can be used in place of images, which makes it more interesting and easy-to-read than just the text alone.
+You might think that it will take extra time to prepare a mini-course, but as the name suggests, it can be pretty short, which may contain only 7-9 bite-sized content pieces.
+Your content, when presented in a mini-course format, will be more easy-to-read than just the text alone.

 - Understand your audience and improve your marketing communication

 Who are your potential customers and how can you improve your lead acquisition strategy in the future?
 How much do they know about the topics you are teaching?
 What are they interested in most?
-What do they expect to see in your training? and so on… Asking questions helps you understand your leads better which will improve your overall marketing investments.
+What do they expect to see in your training? and so on… Asking these questions helps you understand your leads better which will improve your overall marketing investments.
+While answering these questions, you can list your hypothesis in the start, but you can verify them only by action and with real life examples.
+You can improve your findings only with the input you get from your audience.

 When you can present your mini-course with an assessment, a survey, and feedback questions, you grasp the opportunity to get closer to your community and make more robust decisions about which areas you should spend more of your time and energy on.
 Understanding your customer is the holy grail of marketing, and why would you not take advantage of that especially with the free mini-courses you provide?
 Not only do you get new-sign-ups, but also you can collect data about your market.